paul-gauthier/easy-chat/README.md

 Almost all the code in this repository was written by ChatGPT.
 I started by asking it to create the html for a simple chat app, with embedded css and js.
-After that, I kept feeding it the entire html/js/css blob and requesting changes.
+After that, I kept feeding it the entire html/js/css blob and requesting changes, bug fixes, new features and improvements.

 ### Example prompts